molgenis/molgenis-service-armadillo/docs/pages/install_management/armadillo_migrate_2_to_3.md

 ### 12. Set up containers

 Login to armadillo in the browser.
-Navigate to the "Profiles" tab.
-Add a new profile with the following properties:
+Navigate to the "Containers" tab.
+Add a new container with the following properties:

 Name: `xenon`
 Image: `datashield/armadillo-rserver_caravan-xenon:latest`